Have you ever been lost or alone? How did you feel?

 DO SOMETHING TOGETHER

-Thank you for being exiled to earth and saving us from our sins so that we won’t ever have to be exiled from God again.
+Jesus, thank you for saving us from our sins so that we won’t ever have to be exiled from God again.
 Help me to know I am never alone.
+Amen.